ALSETLab/Khorjin-IEC61850-90-5/README.md

 This repository will be used to host the source and builds of the Khorjin library, which has been described in the references below.

-Because the original source code of Khorin did not include provisioning for security, a new version is under development as of Fall 2018 that can provide such features.
+Because the original source code of Khorin did not include provisioning for security, a new version was under development as of Fall 2018, however, the effort had to stop due to funding difficulties.

-Original source of the prior version will be also released, but no support will be available.
+There are no current development plans for the release of Khorjin.

 ## Release status
 We hope to release Khorjin sometime in the future.
 Unfotunately, there have been many set-backs to find the opportunity to prioritize this work due to different constraints.
-As of February 2021, it there has not been any additional progress on this work.
+As of May 2022, it there has not been any additional progress on this work.

 Our original intent is still to prepare a "Software X" journal paper to document the software, and in this process, we will try to clen it up for release.

-Development is currently being lead by Mohammed Ilies Ayachi of KAUST and Luigi Vanfretti of RPI, please contact: mohammed.ayachi@kaust.edu.sa or luigi.vanfretti@gmail.com.
+Development is currently being lead by Luigi Vanfretti of RPI, please contact: luigi.vanfretti@gmail.com.

+Many people has reached out asking for the code, but without commiting neither time or resources.
+Unless you are prepared to either work for free to help with the open-source release or can fund the effort, you will not be provided access to the repositories with the source code.
+The software is not free as in ``free beer'' but as in ``free puppy'', it needs people to take care of it, and won't be let out to play until its been showered and de-wormed.

 ## References/Documentation
 Details about Khorjin can be found in the references available in this repository.
 See the list below: